CNMAT/OpenSoundControl.org/editors.md

 The website's information is structured as follows:

-- Git repository containing "the real content" (and its history).
-For now this is hosted by github.com and the expectation is that each editor will make a local clone to use as a working directory.
+- [Our git repository](site-repo.html) containing "the real content" (and its history).
+For now this is hosted by github.com and the expectation is that each editor (as well as git-savvy would-be contributors) will make a local clone to use as a working directory.
 This is world-readable.
 - Various online forms where anyone on the Internet can submit contributions to the site.
 For now these are Google Forms, each with a corresponding/resulting (editable) Google Sheet containing